MashaKubyshina/ML_Scripts/README.md

 # learning_ML

 This project is a compilation of exercises done during GDG Cloud Edmonton ML Bootcamp in summer 2021.
-The bootcamp explored data pipelines, word2vec, NER, Transformers and Bert ML models.
+The bootcamp explored data pipelines, word2vec, NER, Transformers, and Bert ML models.
 Tutorials were created by the mentors.
 The excercises were created by our mentors and completed by us individually.

+GDG Bootcamp link https://gdg.community.dev/events/details/google-gdg-cloud-edmonton-presents-machine-learning-bootcamp-2021-2021-06-27/

+Materials:
+>Week 1: Word2Vec
+>Week 2: Transformers
+>Week 3: Bert_NER, PyTorch DataLoaders
+>Week 4: Bert_tokenizer
+>Week 5: Bert_QA

 If you are interested in more ML resources here is a list of articles and videos that were recommended to us during the bootcamp:

-GDG Bootcamp link https://gdg.community.dev/events/details/google-gdg-cloud-edmonton-presents-machine-learning-bootcamp-2021-2021-06-27/

 Tutorials:
 PyTorch beginner tutorial https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html